quavedev/eslint-plugin/README.md

-# @quave/eslint-config-quave
+# @quave/eslint-plugin-meteor-quave

 [![npm](https://badge.fury.io/js/%40quave%2Feslint-plugin-quave.svg)](https://www.npmjs.com/package/@quave/eslint-plugin-quave)

-`@quave/eslint-plugin-quave` is a plugin for eslint to ensure Javascript and Meteor standards.
+`@quave/eslint-plugin-meteor-quave` is a plugin for eslint to ensure Javascript and Meteor standards.

 ## Why
-We believe applications should be organized and checked before every commit.
+This plugin will help you with your Meteor 3.0 migration.

 ## Installation